qwaneu/qwaneu.github.io/_posts/2020-10-09-test-data-builders.md

 image: /attachments/blogposts/2020/house-scaffolding.jpg
 ---

+_Updated 25-05-2021 - added link to the original Test Builder pattern post by Nat Pryce_

 Imagine you grow a suite of automated tests that serve you well, but you are struggling to read through them.
 Quite a bit of repetition and boilerplate that obfuscates what is going on in individual tests.
 [Builder](https://en.wikipedia.org/wiki/Builder_pattern) is a pattern that lets our tests reveal their intent more succinctly, at the cost of making a small investment in creating a builder for our domain concept under test.

 We often use the [Builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) for creating object instances in our automated tests.
 In our recent post on [A Hexagonal Vue.js front-end, by example](/2020/09/25/hexagonal-frontend-example.html), we showed some of our JavaScript test code that contained a `aValidNewSession` builder function.
 In this post we will elaborate a bit on the what & why.